On quasi-log structures for complex analytic spaces: Abstract

 \section{Abstract}

 We introduce the notion of quasi-log complex analytic spaces and establish various fundamental properties.
 Moreover, we prove that a semi-log canonical pair naturally has a quasi-log complex analytic space structure.
+This paper is part of the author's project to establish a minimal model theory for projective morphisms between complex analytic spaces.